nea89o/ModDevWiki/docs/screens.md

 ### Rendering text

-You can easily use Minecrafts built in font renderer to render any text you like.
+You can easily use Minecraft's built in font renderer to render any text you like.

 ```java
 @Override